-- Less than one percent (1%). - (1) Except as otherwise indicated by footnote, each named person has sole voting and investment power with respect to the shares indicated. - (2) Shares outstanding for this calculation include 177,500 shares which are subject to options exercisable within 60 days, and 10,541 shares which are subject to issuance under the Director's Retainer Stock Plan. - (3) Includes 50,000 shares owned by Mr. Secchia's wife.
-Includes 363,892 shares held by a Grantor Retained Annuity Trust of which Mr. Secchia is the beneficiary.
-Includes 365,213 shares held by a family Limited Liability Company of which Mr. Secchia is a member.
-Also includes 1,200,000 shares held by a family Limited Partnership of which Mr. Secchia is a partner.
-Also includes 12,500 shares which may be acquired by Mr. Secchia pursuant to options exercisable within 60 days. - (4) Twenty-five current and former employees of the Company, including Messrs.
-Currie, Ward, Glenn, and Harris, along with other executive officers of the Company, are partners of a general partnership that owns 300,000 shares of the Company's Common Stock.
+^{} Less than one percent (1%).

+- (1) Except as otherwise indicated by footnote, each named person has sole voting and investment power with respect to the shares indicated. - (2) Shares outstanding for this calculation include 120,000 shares which are subject to options exercisable in 60 days, 15,759 shares which are subject to issuance under the Director Retainer Stock Plan, and 10,728 shares which are subject to issuance under a Deferred Compensation Plan. - (3) Includes 50,000 shares owned by Mr. Secchia's wife.
+Includes 376,268 shares held by a family Limited Liability Company of which Mr. Secchia is a member.
+Includes 1,488,438 shares held by a family limited partnership of which Mr. Secchia is a partner.
+Includes 100,000 shares held by a family foundation.
+Also includes 25,000 shares which may be acquired by Mr. Secchia pursuant to options exercisable within 60 days. - (4) Twenty-three current and former employees of the Company, including Messrs.
+Currie, Ward, and Glenn, along with other executive officers of the Company, are partners of a general partnership that owns 300,000 shares of the Company's Common Stock.
 The terms of this Partnership Agreement provide that Mr. Currie has the authority to vote all the shares held by the partnership.
-Each partner is deemed to have beneficial ownership of all the shares held by this partnership. - (5) Includes 125,000 shares that may be acquired by Mr. Currie pursuant to options exercisable within 60 days.
-Also includes 68,776 shares held by a partnership of which Mr. Currie is a general partner.
+Each partner is deemed to have beneficial ownership of all the shares held by this partnership. - (5) Includes 32,888 shares held by a partnership of which Mr. Currie is a general partner.
 The Partnership Agreement provides that Mr. Currie has the authority to vote all of the shares held by the partnership.
 Each partner is deemed to have beneficial ownership of all the shares held by this partnership.
 Excludes shares held by the Company's Profit Sharing Trust, except for 91,770 shares allocated to Mr. Currie's account.
-Mr. Currie, as a Trustee, disclaims beneficial ownership of all other shares held by the Trust. - (6) Includes options to purchase 177,500 shares of Common Stock exercisable within 60 days. - (7) Includes shares obtained through the Company's Director Retainer Stock Plan for Mr. Smith, Mr. Novell, and Mr. Canepa who hold 5,166 shares, 4,577 shares, and 798 shares through such plan, respectively.
+Mr. Currie, as a Trustee, disclaims beneficial ownership of all other shares held by the Trust. - (6) Includes 50,000 shares which may be acquired by Mr. Currie, and 10,000 shares which may be acquired by Mr. Glenn, pursuant to options exercisable within 60 days. - (7) Includes 600,000 shares held by a charitable remainder unitrust of which Mr. Shoffner and his spouse are lifetime beneficiaries. - (8) Includes shares obtained through the Company's Director Retainer Stock Plan for Mr. Smith, Mr. Novell, and Mr. Canepa who hold 6,934 shares, 6,298 shares, and 2,527 shares through such plan, respectively.